orxfun/orx-parallel/docs/use_transformation.md

 However, in performance critical applications, allocations might be a problem.
 Notice that this implementation will allocate `iterations` vectors just to return only one best tour.

-In a sequential implementation, we could have managed this with 2 vector allocations: one would be the working tour and the other is the best-so-far.
+In a sequential implementation, we could have managed this with `2` vector allocations: one would be the temporary tour and the other is the best-so-far.

 ### Memory optimization with use transformation

+With thread-local mutable variables, parallel implementation can be achieved by using `2 x T` vector allocations for `T` threads.
+Note that this reduces the space complexity from linear to constant.

 ```rust
 struct ThreadData {